abbasihashir446-sys/Final-ALF-APIS-System/README.md

 - The guardrails use keyword matching, so some off-topic and injection phrasings get through.
 - No authentication or rate limiting yet, so it is not production-ready.

-## Disclaimer

-All predictions are probabilities, not certainties.